Issue Network Definition Ap Gov

 In American politics, an issue network refers to a loose and informal web of relationships among various actors who share a common interest in a particular policy area.
 Unlike iron triangles, which are characterized by more stable and closed relationships between interest groups, government agencies, and congressional committees, issue networks are significantly more open and fluid.
 They encompass a broader range of participants, including:

-- Media: The media plays a crucial role in shaping public opinion, framing issues, and holding policymakers accountable.
+• Media: The media has a big impact in shaping public opinion, framing issues, and holding policymakers accountable.
 They act as both a participant and an observer within the issue network.

 The Dynamics of Issue Networks: A Fluid and Adaptable System